jain-abhay/Interactive-Dictionary/README.md

-# Web-Scraping-and-Interactive-Dictionary
 This project contains 2 parts:

-Interactive Dictionary - A python script that takes the word as i input and outputs its meaning.
+1) Interactive Dictionary - A python script that takes the word as i input and outputs its meaning.
 If word entered is not there in data, then it displays the close matches of that word.

-Web-Scraping: It contains the following files: i) List of Books with corresponding authors.
+2) Web-Scraping: It contains the following files:
+i) List of Books with corresponding authors.
 (Data scraped form http://quotes.toscrape.com)

 ii) To find python snippets form lecture slides used for the course ES112